-We will follow both national and local guidance and policies to support any children/young people subject to peer on peer abuse.
+We will follow both national and local guidance and policies to support any children/young people subject to child on child abuse.

 We will follow the guidance on managing reports of child-on-child sexual violence and sexual harassment in schools.